Russia's war on Ukraine latest: Russian forces press offensive in east | Politics

 * Russia is ready to introduce electronic military draft papers for the first time in its history to make it harder for men to avoid the draft. * Nearly 8,500 civilians are confirmed to have been killed in Russia's invasion of Ukraine, a U.N. body said, with many thousands more unverified deaths still feared.

+* Tearful mourners bid farewell to a celebrated opera conductor killed fighting Russian forces.
+POLITICS/DIPLOMACY

-* The Kremlin said that Wall Street Journal reporter Evan Gershkovich had been caught red-handed spying after Washington designated him "wrongfully detained". * Facing up to a quarter of a century in jail on treason charges he denies, Kremlin critic Vladimir Kara-Murza told a Moscow court his trial recalled one of Josef Stalin's show trials in the 1930s.
+* The Kremlin said that Wall Street Journal reporter Evan Gershkovich had been caught red-handed for spying after Washington designated him "wrongfully detained". * Ukraine's foreign minister said U.S. Secretary of State Antony Blinken assured him in a phone call that Washington still backed Kyiv's effort to win the war with Russia and rejected attempts to cast doubt on its military capacity.

-* Ukraine is seeking a visit by Indian Prime Minister Narendra Modi, believing India should be more involved in resolving the war.
+* Ukrainian hackers claim to have broken into the emails of a senior Russian military spy wanted by the Federal Bureau of Investigation for hacking the Hillary Clinton campaign ahead of the 2016 U.S. election.
 ECONOMY

 * Russia may see a sharply wider budget deficit and a smaller current account surplus this year, while global isolation and lower energy revenues dampen economic growth for years to come, the International Monetary Fund said.
 QUOTES